rspack-contrib/ts-checker-rspack-plugin/README.md

 ## Enabling incremental mode

-You must both set "incremental": true in your `tsconfig.json` (under `compilerOptions`) and also specify mode: 'write-references' in `ForkTsCheckerWebpackPlugin` settings.
+You must both set "incremental": true in your `tsconfig.json` (under `compilerOptions`) and also specify mode: 'write-references' in `TsCheckerRspackPlugin` settings.

-## Related projects

- * [`ts-loader`](https://github.com/TypeStrong/ts-loader) - TypeScript loader for webpack.
- * [`babel-loader`](https://github.com/babel/babel-loader) - Alternative TypeScript loader for webpack.
- * [`fork-ts-checker-notifier-webpack-plugin`](https://github.com/johnnyreilly/fork-ts-checker-notifier-webpack-plugin) - Notifies about build status using system notifications (similar to the [webpack-notifier](https://github.com/Turbo87/webpack-notifier)).

 ## Credits

-This plugin was created in [Realytics](https://www.realytics.io/) in 2017.
-Thank you for supporting Open Source.
+This plugin was forked from [TypeStrong/fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin), which is MIT licensed, see [LICENSE](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin/blob/main/LICENSE).

 ## License